microsoft/kernel-memory/dotnet/CoreLib/MemoryStorage/AzureCognitiveSearch/README.md

   filters.
 This requires clients to increase the value of "limit" ("top") to allow for vectors to be filtered out without leaving an empty result set.

-* Currently, the code does not support hybrid search combining vector search with full text search.
+* Hybrid search, combining vector search with full text search, is not implemented at this stage.